jeroenev/pkp-ticket-exchange/README.md

 - which tickets you want
 - what contact details you want to use
 - what the timeouts are when checking for new tickets
+- if you want to receive notifications via ntfy.sh

 then run this to install and run it in a virtualenvironment
 ``` bash